Uncovering Social Network Activity Using Joint User and Topic Interaction: Introduction

 \section{Introduction}

 } \IEEEPARstart{T}{he} advent of wireless communication technologies and online social platforms, coupled with the miniaturization and accessibility of mobile devices, has transformed the way individuals are exposed to information, as well as how they interact with each other in digital diffusion networks.
-The growing role of online social platforms, namely online social media and even more typically online social networks (OSNs) that we henceforth use as reference, in public debate and opinion formation has attracted research interest in the last decades, trying to understand how the information diffusion shapes the beliefs of a population.
-The way a diffusion process propagates in a population and impacts its agents is investigated in the field of collective phenomena, among other fields.
-The associated class of problems is relevant in various domains, such as epidemiology \cite{yangBiVirusCompetingSpreading2018,hethcoteMathematicsInfectiousDiseases}, econometrics \cite{bacryModellingMicrostructureNoise2013}, viral diffusion \cite{zhouLearningTriggeringKernels2013}, \cite{wengCompetitionMemesWorld2012}, or product recommendation \cite{valeraModelingAdoptionUsage2015,hosseiniRecurrentPoissonFactorization2017}.
+The growing role of online social platforms, namely online social media and even more typically online social networks (OSNs) in public debate and opinion formation has attracted research interest in the last decades, trying to understand how the information diffusion shapes the beliefs of a population; this is investigated in the field of collective phenomena, among other fields.
+The associated class of problems is relevant in various domains, such as epidemiology \cite{yangBiVirusCompetingSpreading2018,hethcoteMathematicsInfectiousDiseases}, econometrics \cite{bacryModellingMicrostructureNoise2013}, viral diffusion \cite{zhouLearningTriggeringKernels2013,wengCompetitionMemesWorld2012}, or agenda setting \cite{luceriUnmaskingWebDeceit2024,nianInfluenceOpinionLeaders2025}.
 Additionally, studies on social network activity have considered an information cascades approach.
 This formulation is supported by the temporal property of information propagation \cite{myersBurstyDynamicsTwitter2014} and the universal properties of information sharing \cite{muchnikOriginsPowerlawDegree2013,sadriExploringNetworkProperties2020,notarmuziUniversalityCriticalityComplexity2022}.